cunarist/rinf/documentation/docs/installing-components.md

 > If you're working on Linux, do not install Flutter from `snap`.
 Flutter from `snap` comes with its own binary linker called `ld`, which is fundamentally incompatible with Rust.
 Instead, follow the manual installation method as written in the Flutter docs.

-> By default, Rinf automatically prepares `protoc`, the Protobuf compiler.
-If you encounter issues with this automated installation, possibly due to GitHub API access restrictions, you can [manually install](https://grpc.io/docs/protoc-installation/) `protoc` on your machine and add it to PATH.
+> If you've encountered issues with the automated `protoc` installation for any reason, you can [manually install it](https://grpc.io/docs/protoc-installation/) on your machine and add it to PATH.
 In this scenario, verify the installation by running the command `protoc --version` to ensure that the Protobuf compiler is ready on your machine.